fabien-marty/impulse/README.rst

       --show-cycle-breakers  Identify a set of dependencies that, if removed, would make the graph acyclic, and display them as dashed lines.
+      --force-console        Force the use of the console output.
+      --format [html|dot]    Output format (default to html).
       --help                 Show this message and exit.

 Draw a graph of the dependencies within any installed Python package or subpackage.